-That’s why it’s extremely vital women have the best pain management practices in mind when it comes to living their best, healthiest lives.
+That’s why it’s vital women have the best pain management practices in mind when it comes to living their best, healthiest lives.
 To help make that goal as easy as possible for you, the experts at Alliance Spine and Pain Center are here to provide their best tips and tricks for the pain management for women.

 Because women are so used to experiencing pain, and so much of it can be tributed to their menstrual cycles, it’s easy to think the side pain or cramps you’re experiencing is normal.
 It’s even easier to think that way as it can be a challenge for certain women to open up about their symptoms and experiences, whether it’s to their friends or their doctors.
 However, some symptoms that are often commonly associated with periods can be a sign that something abnormal is happening to your body.

-What may seem normal to you could actually be a medical condition rising up.
+What may seem normal to you could actually be a medical condition.
 In order to tell the difference, it’s vital for women to pay attention to their bodies and keep track of their symptoms.
 To do so, consider downloading an app to help you watch your menstrual cycles and symptoms, write down anytime you have pain and fully describe your feelings, and create a medical journal to write down all your symptoms no matter what it is, both physical and mental.
 Not only will this help you uncover patterns, but it will also help your doctors exponentially when you bring your findings to them.

 The minute you start to have any new pains or symptoms that you’re not used to, it’s always better to be safe than sorry.
 That’s why you should always plan to head to your doctor and let them know what’s happening if something new happens to your body.
 You could visit your general physician or your OBGYN.
 Wherever you go, the physician you met with will be able to let you know if what you’re experiencing is normal or needs more attention.